libktx/ktx/.github/CONTRIBUTING.md

 - Make sure that the [`version.txt`](../version.txt) ends with the `-SNAPSHOT` suffix and matches the LibGDX version that the library was compiled against.
-- Run `gradle build install uploadSnapshot` to push artifacts to both _Maven Local_ and _Sonatype_ snapshots repository.
+- Run `gradle build uploadSnapshot` to push artifacts to _Sonatype_ snapshots repository.
 This task will do nothing if the current [version](../version.txt) is not a snapshot to avoid accidentally pushing a stable release.

 Note that snapshots are automatically uploaded to Maven Central (Sonatype) snapshots repository after pushing to the `develop` branch.